Thai Red Curry with Vegetables

 Vegetarian Thai Red Curry

-A simple and healthy vegetarian Thai red curry with sweet potatoes, carrots, green beans and broccoli.
-Packed with vitamins and perfect for a gluten-free diet.
+Simple and easy vegetarian Thai red curry with sweet potatoes, carrots, red pepper, snap peas and broccoli.
+Tasty and packed with goodness!

 Servings 4